shiftyrose/shifty/README.md

 #### Role Description
 During the first meeting of the game, the Romantic MUST vote a player to become their partner (otherwise they'll die).
 Once a partner has been chosen, the Romantic can use their Pet Button to temporarily grant a shield to their partner.
 The Romantic wins if their partner wins (and is alive) at the end of the game.
 If their partner dies, the Romantic will transform into either the Vengeful Romantic or the Ruthless Romantic.

-### Vengeful Romantic

-#### Role Description
+#### Vengeful Romantic Role Description
 The Vengeful Romantic had their love stripped away from them.
 Their goal is to now hunt down their partner's killer and to kill them.
 The Vengeful Romantic may use either their Pet Button or Kill Button to kill another player.
 But, if they target an innocent player, the Vengeful Romantic will die from misfire.
 After successfully avenging their partner, the Vengeful Romantic regains its normal win

-### Ruthless Romantic

-#### Role Description
+#### Ruthless Romantic Role Description
-The ruthless romantic doesn't care about anything anymore, and just wants everyone dead.
+The Ruthless Romantic doesn't care about anything anymore, and just wants everyone dead.
 They act as a normal neutral killer, winning by themselves.
 If player of this role was originally a crewmate, the pet button functions as their kill button with a `CD: Xs` indicator for kill cooldown.

 ### Game Options
 |            Name              |                                          Description                                        |     Type     |  Default  |